trademapper/trademapper-js/_pages/01_starting.md

 ---

 1) Select the 'Data' tab and navigate to your .csv file.
-Files can be accessed from your computer or online using a url.
+Files can be accessed from your computer or online using a url _(e.g. paste http://trademapper.aptivate.org/sample_data/cites/cites_unicorn.csv into the box_.

 2) If your data is from the CITES or ETIS database then it should draw instantly on the map.